 Certainly consider if you are on a diet that eliminates a whole group of whole foods if it is actually ideal.
 When it comes to beans, you need to do a little exploration and have a little patience as introduce or reintroduce them to your system.
 I’ll use a personal example.
 I don’t do well with some of the bigger kidney and navy beans, but I do very well with all lentils, peas, beluga, mung and aduki beans.
 I do better with beans recipes that are from Asian or European traditions vs Mexican style recipes.
-Some of it is herbs, some of it the style – whatever.
+Some of it is herbs, some of it is the style – whatever.
 Just don’t give up and explore.
-Check out this blog for a few recommendations on how to make beans more digestible.

 Let’s look at western nutritional profile of beans – this is the part where we break down the food (fragmentation) to look at its components.

 Beans are high in fiber – Fiber doesn’t offer energy to the body and it is sometimes cut out or eliminated from people’s diets because they are focusing on one area – I need energy, I need more muscle, etc. However, fiber is essential to health.
 It regulates bowel movement and structure, it reduces cholesterol, regulates blood sugar and overall colon health.
 Considering the huge spike in colon cancers in our nation you want to really look at your intake of fiber.
 I have a whole blog devoted to the benefits of fiber and major sources of it.
 Check it out here.